Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Colorado Stats and Trends

-- So far this season Colorado has one win against the spread.

-- Colorado's games this year have hit the over one time in four opportunities (25%).
+- Colorado's games this year have gone over the total in one out of four opportunities (25%).

 - Find the latest spread and moneyline odds for Colorado at SISportsbook.